Ozzo254/Data_Analysis_Portfolio_Projects/README.md

 DISCLAIMER!!!
-These works are not inventions and are inspired by other peoples work.
+Some of these works are not inventions and are inspired by other peoples work.
 They are meant to demonstrate my ability to create and work on the projects.